notlibrary/tpm/README.md

 1. Define available toothpastes in CSV format file with path `~/tpm/toothpastes` see `~/tpm/toothpastes.sample` for format details
-2. Put TPM in daily crontab or task scheduler task to run it daily(or twice a day)
+2. Put TPM in the daily crontab or task scheduler task to run it daily(or twice a day)

 Windows:
 `schtasks /create /tn "TPM" /tr "C:\Program Files\tpm\tpm.exe" /sc daily /st 09:00`